carbon-language/carbon-lang/clang/docs/UsersManual.rst

 Prior to the generation of SPIR-V binary with Clang, ``llvm-spirv`` should be built or installed.
 Please refer to `the following instructions
 <https://github.com/KhronosGroup/SPIRV-LLVM-Translator#build-instructions>`_
 for more details.
-Clang will expects the ``llvm-spirv`` executable to be present in the ``PATH`` environment variable.
+Clang will expect the ``llvm-spirv`` executable to be present in the ``PATH`` environment variable.
 Clang uses ``llvm-spirv`` with `the widely adopted assembly syntax package
 <https://github.com/KhronosGroup/SPIRV-LLVM-Translator/#build-with-spirv-tools>`_.